 Permanent cash-value life insurance policies build cash value and subsequent death benefits during a policyholder’s lifetime.
-With a whole life policy, the premiums are guaranteed for the entirety of the policyholder’s life.
+With a whole-life policy, the premiums are guaranteed for the entirety of the policyholder’s life.
 Conversely, premiums associated with a non-guaranteed universal life policy can vary during the insured’s lifetime, depending on the insurance company’s credited interest rate, mortality cost and company administrative expenses.
-As a result, individuals who purchased universal life policies in the early 2000’s, when interest rates were hovering at 6 percent, will likely be subject to premium payment increases during their lifetimes.
-Similarly, premiums for universal life policies have the potential to decline over the course of one’s lifetime, which would be the case for individuals who purchased policies over the past few years when rates have been at historic lows.
+As a result, individuals who purchased universal life policies in the early 2000s, when interest rates were hovering at 6 percent, will likely be subject to premium payment increases during their lifetimes.
+Similarly, premiums for universal life policies have the potential to decline over the course of one’s lifetime, which would have been the case for individuals who purchased policies over the past few years when rates were at historic lows.
 This, of course, assumes that interest rates will return to their historical average in the future.

 With these facts in mind, it is critical to continuously monitor your permanent life insurance policy to ensure the premiums you pay will provide the death benefit for which you initially planned.
 Oftentimes, you may need to consider policy changes or other, supplemental investment vehicles.